-- [8] The Complainant provided four assessment equity comparable properties and compared their individual characteristics to the subject.
-She noted that one of the comparables is a multi-building (3 buildings) property like the subject (2 buildings).
-The Complainant argued that she had made several land area, site cover, and age "adjustments" to the four comparables and provided the Board and Respondent with verbal explanations but no written details of those calculations.
+[8] The Complainant provided five assessment equity comparable properties and compared their individual characteristics to the subject.
+She noted that two of the comparables at 3016 - 10 AV NE and 640 - 28 ST NE are multi-building properties like the subject.
+The Complainant argued that she had made several land area, site cover, and age, and assessment "adjustments" to the five comparables and provided the Board and Respondent with verbal explanations but no written details of those calculations.
 She argued that she had conducted a "paired assessment analysis" of them.
 She also clarified that she had "backed out" and later "added back in" the land portion of the properties to help refine her calculations.
-The Complainant argued that based on her analysis, an equitable value for the subject is \$13,339,975 or \$13,330,000 rounded. - [9] The Respondent provided three assessment equity comparables for comparison to the smaller building onsite.
-She also provided four equity comparables for comparison to the larger building onsite.
-All seven equity comparables were selected on the basis of land area; assessable building area; age; site coverage; and assessed rate per SF.
-She argued that the characteristics of these seven properties closely match the two buildings on the subject and support the assessment.
-She also argued that the Complainant's analysis of the Complainant's four equity comparables is flawed since the Complainant has not provided written documentation of how she adjusted her comparables. - [10] In addition the Respondent argued that the Complainant's technique of "backing out" the land value is not an acceptable practice under the legislated Mass Appraisal process used by the City to value properties for assessment purposes.
-The Respondent also argued that the Complainant is combining all of the separate assessable areas of her 3-building equity comparable, and comparing it to the combined floor area of the subject, as well as to other single-building properties.
+The Complainant argued that based on her analysis, an equitable value for the subject is \$10,244,735 or \$10,240,000 rounded.

+[9] The Respondent provided two multi-building assessment equity comparables for comparison to the subject.
+One comparable is a three-building site, while the second property is a two-building site.
+Both equity comparables were selected on the basis of land area; assessable building area; age; site coverage; and assessed rate per SF.
+She argued that the characteristics of these two multi-building properties closely match the two buildings on the subject and support the assessment.
+She also argued that the Complainant's analysis of the Complainant's five equity comparables is flawed since the Complainant has not provided written documentation of how she adjusted her comparables.

+[10] In addition the Respondent argued that the Complainant's technique of "backing out" the land value is not an acceptable practice under the legislated Mass Appraisal process used by the City to value properties for assessment purposes.
+The Respondent also argued that the Complainant is combining all of the separate assessable areas of her multi-building equity comparables, and comparing them to the combined floor area of the subject, as well as to other single-building properties.
 She argued that this is flawed methodology under Mass Appraisal.

 [11] In reviewing the issue of equity, the Board found that the Complainant had not provided documented information to either the Board or the Respondent as to the former's adjustments, which, in concert with an unsupported land value calculation, meant that the Board placed little weight on the Complainant's calculations of value using this methodology.
-The Board also noted that the Respondent's per square foot equity values supported the assessment.
-In addition the Board noted that the Complainant combined all of the assessable floor space in both the subject's two buildings and her 3-building equity comparable in an effort to compare them.
+The Board also noted that the Respondent's per square foot equity values created ranges of values that supported the assessment.
+In addition the Board noted that the Complainant combined all of the assessable floor space in both the subject's two buildings and her multi-building equity comparables in an effort to compare them.
 This is flawed and unreliable methodology.